UMN-EDA/COBI/Simulator/Analytical/README.md

 # Returns:
-  `best_ham`: Best Hamiltonian value from the simulation `best_sol`: Solution corresponding to the best hamiltonian
+  `best_ham`: Best Hamiltonian value from the simulation `best_sol`: Solution corresponding to the best Hamiltonian

 If detailed logging is disabled, a brief summary is provided in the logfile along with the droid runtime and arguments that are needed to recreate the simulation.